Bealby/grandpas-pocket-watch-shop/README.md

 ![Services](/documentation/readme/services.png/)

-CRUD functionality

--  The `Service` page can only be accessed if you are a registered user and non users will be advised to register before hand.
+- The `Services` page can only be accessed if you are a registered user and non users will be advised to register before hand.
+This will be highlighted in the sign-up page, to inform the user the benefits of registering.

-- The `Service` will have a 2 column design for desktop and 1 column for mobile.
+- The `Services` page will have a 2 column design for desktop and 1 column for mobile.

-- The main header of the page will invite the user to visit the shop, which will then be followed by the proposal for the user to have their Pocket Watch repaired or valued, which will be an exciting opportunity for any user visiting the Website.
+- The main header of the page will invite the user to visit the shop, which will then be followed by the proposal for the user to have their Pocket Watch repaired or valued.
+  An exciting opportunity for any user visiting the Website.

 - Grandpa's Pocket Watch Shop will evaluate customers Pocket Watches and provide an estimate of costs.
-It is important to add a non-commital repair clause as it could otherwise put customers off coming in.
+It is important to add a non-commital repair clause as it could otherwise deter customers coming in.

-- Grandpa's Pocket Watch Shop will provide a valuation for free as in many situations the Pocket Watch will most often need maintenance and repair and it is this indirect business which will make the 'Free' valuation worthwhile.
+- Grandpa's Pocket Watch Shop will provide a valuation for free.
+  It can be assummed that many Pocket Watches brought in will most often need maintenance and repair and it is this indirect business that will make the 'Free' valuation worthwhile.
   A cost of a 'Certified Valuation' or 'Documented History' of the Pocket Watch will also create business.

-- Icons are used to describe the Repair or Valuation offers, under which details of the service provided will be shown.
+- Icons are used to describe the Repair or Valuation offers, under which details of the services provided will be shown.

 - An image of a man fixing a watch brings the page to life with a caption below stating the day and time